 Stay informed with the latest insights, technical articles, and professional commentary from VQ Design.
 Explore topics in sustainable architecture, custom home design, building science, energy-efficient construction, and innovative Performance Engineering Architecture (PEA) solutions designed to inform, inspire, and challenge conventional thinking among homeowners, contractors, design professionals, and industry leaders alike.

-(published May 30, 2026)
+(published July 4, 2026)

 Lawrence Bowen, CPBD, M.ASCE (AEI), RDPIRC (Architectural)